Does critical illness insurance cover COVID-19?

 COVID-19 is not listed as a covered condition for critical illness insurance.
 This means that a COVID-19 diagnosis alone will not qualify you for a critical illness insurance claim.
 This is largely due to the fact that not only is the virus strain new, but it also has a high recovery rate, with many people only suffering mild to moderate symptoms.

 That being said, if a coronavirus infection leads to another serious illness or condition—such as organ failure and the need for an organ transplant—the policy holder will typically be eligible for a critical illness benefit.
 Most critical illness insurance providers offer coverage for up to 26 diseases or health conditions, including heart attack, stroke, and cancer.

 Can I start a critical illness insurance policy after I’ve had COVID-19?

 Yes, it is possible to purchase critical illness insurance coverage after you’ve been diagnosed with COVID-19.
-To date, life insurance providers that supply critical illness coverage have not changed the application process to account for the coronavirus.
+Life insurance providers that supply critical illness coverage have not changed the application process to account for the coronavirus.
 Where the diagnosis may have an impact, however, is the timing of when your critical illness insurance application is submitted and in determining the premium rates you may qualify for.

 For example, if you’ve had the novel coronavirus, it will have to be disclosed—along with other health conditions and medical history—to the insurance provider.
 They will then assess your risk of being diagnosed with a critical illness in the future, which will influence your premiums.
 Additionally, if you’ve recently been diagnosed with COVID-19 and are applying for critical illness insurance, the approval process may be deferred until at least 14 days or in some cases at least a month after recovery or complete absence of symptoms.